GWR No. 36

-GWR No. 36 was a prototype 4-6-0 steam locomotive constructed at Swindon Works for the Great Western Railway in 1896, the first 4-6-0 ever built for the GWR and one of the first in Britain.
+GWR No. 36 was a one-off prototype 4-6-0 steam locomotive constructed at Swindon Works for the Great Western Railway in 1896, the first 4-6-0 ever built for the GWR and one of the first in Britain.
 It was designed by William Dean and le Fleming comments that "the design is unusual and entirely Dean of the later period, including the only large boiler ever built entirely to his ideas."

 Design

 No. 36 had double frames for the 4 ft 7+1/2 in coupled wheels and an outside-frame bogie with 2 ft 8 in wooden-centred wheels; cylinders were 20 × 24 in.
 The long boiler and raised round-topped firebox create a harmonious impression, and the loco acquired the nickname "The Crocodile".
 Among its innovative features included the use of Serve tubes.

 Use

 Designed for heavy freights from to Swindon through the Severn Tunnel, it proved itself exceptionally capable, being able to haul trains that would otherwise be double-headed.
 It was probably due to Dean's declining health and Churchward's increasing influence that the loco did little work away from Swindon, remained a prototype and was withdrawn in 1905 with the low mileage of 171428 mi.